 Kids’ science experiments are always a hit but throw candy onto the supply list and you’re guaranteed to step up the cool factor.
 These 21 candy science experiments are perfect to use as science fair projects, classroom activities, homeschool lessons or rainy day entertainment.

-Get inspired with the list below and then grab 30 easy-to-follow science experiments kids will beg to repeat (plus a no prep science journal to keep track of their results!) in our shop or on Teachers Pay Teachers!
+Get inspired with the list below and then grab 30 easy-to-follow science experiments kids will beg to repeat (plus a no prep science journal to keep track of their results!) in our shop!

 Candy Science Experiments

 Head to the store to pick up a few bags of candy or dig through your leftover Halloween stash and get ready for some guaranteed fun.

 Mix up some magical dancing gummy worms.

 Discover the colors candy makers use to make M and Ms with a round of chromatography.